PictureElement/nextjs-strapi-portfolio-starter/README.md

 ### Step 4: GitHub integration

 i.
 In Coolify dashboard navigate to *Sources* and add a new GitHub App.
-Name the app and register the webhook endpoint (make sure to use `https`).
+Name the app and register the webhook endpoint (make sure to use `https://`).

 ii.
 Proceed with the creation of the GitHub App on GitHub's authorization page.